 The video streaming service boom continues.
-NBCUniversal, owned by Comcast, has announced details of its upcoming streaming service, which will be called Peacock.
+NBCUniversal, owned by Comcast, has fully launched its new streaming service, which is called Peacock.

 What is Peacock?

-As we mentioned, Peacock is the upcoming premium video streaming service that will be run by NBCUniversal.
+As we mentioned, Peacock is the new premium video streaming service run by NBCUniversal.
 The Comcast-owned media company announced plans to launch a streaming service a number of months ago.
-It will be the home for classic and recent shows from NBCUniversal’s various broadcast and cable networks, along with films from Universal Pictures, Dreamworks Animation, and Focus Features.
+It is the home for classic and recent shows from NBCUniversal’s various broadcast and cable networks, along with films from Universal Pictures, Dreamworks Animation, and Focus Features.
 In addition, Peacock will launch a number of exclusive new TV shows and movies for the service, which will include reboots of a number of well-known properties.

 Peacock will be led by Matt Strauss, who previously was the head of Comcast’s Xfinity cable products.